British International School of Chicago Lincoln Park: Curriculum

-The British International School of Chicago bases its global education learning goals on the International Primary Curriculum (IPC) and the National Curriculum.
+The British International School of Chicago bases its global education learning goals on the International Primary Curriculum, as well as the National Curriculum.
 The school teaches art, entrepreneurship and innovation, information and computing technology, literacy, math, foreign languages, music, physical education, health, and science.
-In particular, the Chicago school emphasizes the benefits of a STEAM program, collaborates with the Massachusetts Institute of Technology (MIT) to implement a STEAM program based on a multi-disciplinary approach pioneered by MIT, the program is part of the Juilliard-Nord Anglia Performing Arts Program, and operates its own music school, and participates in the Nord Anglia Education global campus program.
+In particular, the school emphasizes the benefits of a STEAM program, including a program centered on the subjects developed in collaboration with the Massachusetts Institute of Technology.
+The school participates in Nord Anglia Education's global programs, including the Juilliard–Nord Anglia Performing Arts Program.